canonical/fetch-service/docs/reference/rockcraft.rst

 Acceptance criteria
 -------------------

-A repository is approved if the processed artefact meets all of the following criteria:
+A repository is approved if the processed artifact meets all of the following criteria:

 * The response's `Content-Type <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type>`_
   HTTP header is ``application/x-git-upload-pack-result``.